BashayerAlghamdi/FEND-Capstone---Travel-App/README.md

-Travel App Project
+#Travel App Project

 This project used three API:

-GeoNames
+- GeoNames
-WeatherBit
+- WeatherBit
-pixabay
+- pixabay

-Server Running
+Server Running:
 http://localhost:8050

-To use this project
+To use this project:

-cd into the folder
+- cd into the folder
-run npm install
+- run npm install
-run npm start to start the app
+- run npm start to start the app